 In conclusion, there are many fundamentals you would have to consider before choosing to invest in student property.
 Not only would you have to study the current supply and demand, you will also have to research upcoming student developments, how many will need to be refurbished and therefore taken out of service, and the ability of the universities in the area to attract new students.
 You’d then have to analyse the student demographic and match them with a preferred student accommodation type.

 Choosing to invest in student property means a lot of research and we understand it can be quite overwhelming, especially to someone who has not invested before.
 Whilst real estate providers such as Savills and JLL release research papers weighing up each city’s investment potential, it can take a long time to effectively go through all the data and pick an investment that works for you.
 Here at One Touch Property we offer student accommodation investments that have been scrutinised by our in-house investment analyst.
-We also offer other UK property investment opportunities or you could simply keep up to date with property investment news and get in touch when the time is right.
+We also offer other UK property investment opportunities or you could simply keep up to date with property news UK and get in touch when the time is right.

 Interested in investment property news?